How Much Does Rehab Cost in San Diego? (2026 Guide)

 • Dual diagnosis (mental health + addiction).
 Programs equipped to treat depression, anxiety, PTSD, bipolar, or other conditions alongside addiction usually cost more — but the outcome data is significantly better and most PPO plans recognize medical necessity for integrated treatment.

 • Holistic and complementary therapies.
-Yoga, equine therapy, acupuncture, massage, and similar modalities are cost-positive in luxury programs.
+Yoga, equine therapy, acupuncture, and similar modalities are cost-positive in luxury programs.

 How to estimate your real cost in 15 minutes